Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: resolving a FLOX symbol across all bindings and returning local name, kind, and signature.
-This uniquely identifies it among sibling tools, which cover other operations like error codes or indicators.
+The description clearly states the tool resolves a FLOX symbol across all bindings, returning local name, kind, and signature.
+This differentiates it from sibling tools like lookup_error_code.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.